Policy

 accidents due to inadequate or improper maintenance.

-facts of the claim reveal possible third-party involvement, claims services
+the claim reveal possible third-party involvement, claims services staff must use

-Information Gathering Checklist” to establish any needed documentation
+the Subrogation Information Gathering Checklist on COR to establish any

-and the parties from whom it should be requested.
-The checklist can be found on
+needed documentation and the parties from whom it should be requested.

-subrogation information is received claims services staff shall:
+subrogation information is received, claims services staff will:

 subrogation task from the worklist.